futtta/ao_critcss_aas/readme.txt

 If the "ao_ccss_queue" job is there, but has a "next run" date in the past, there is an issue with your site/ hosters WordPress cron and you will have to contact your hoster.
 Some hosters' info on the topic: [WP Engine](https://wpengine.com/support/wp-cron-wordpress-scheduling/), [BlueHost](https://my.bluehost.com/hosting/help/411), [HostGator](https://support.hostgator.com/articles/how-to-replace-wordpress-cron-with-a-real-cron-job) and [SiteGround](https://www.siteground.com/tutorials/wordpress/real-cron-job/).

 == Changelog ==

+= 1.9.0 =

+* improvement: make some notices dismissable
+* improvement: job queue cleanup logic improved
+* improvement: there now is a different error-message for "bad API key" vs "could not check your API key"
+* improvement: logic added to be able to warn if criticalcss.com would be down
+* bugfix for subfolder installations of WordPress resulting in wrong URL's to be sent to criticalcss.com
+* bugfix: some EDD conditionals were empty in the dropdown
+* bugfix for notice "Argument #2 is not an array /wp-content/plugins/autoptimize-criticalcss/inc/core.php: 243"

 = 1.8.0 =